Patient's Query

 Welcome to icliniq.com.

-Following is my opinion for your asked question.
+Following is my opinion on your question.

-For your complaint you can investigate further with ANA (antinuclear antibody) estimation, USG (ultrasound) abdomen, Vitamin D estimation, serum calcium estimation, blood pressure measurement, and blood sugar estimation.
-Your ear examination also should be done.
+For your complaint, you can investigate further with ANA (antinuclear antibody) estimation, USG (ultrasound) abdomen, Vitamin D estimation, serum calcium estimation, blood pressure measurement, and blood sugar estimation.
+Your ear examination should also be done.

 Antibiotic courses can be prescribed as per the provided report.
-However, before that physical examination and above investigation can be done.
-You need to follow up your CBC (complete blood count) with peripheral smear examination report after a few days to check values once again.
-You can consult a good internal medicine specialist for your examination and investigation accordingly.
+However, before that, a physical examination and the above investigation can be done.
+You need to follow up your CBC (complete blood count) with a peripheral smear examination report after a few days to check values once again.

 Patient's Query

-Thank you doctor,
+Thank you for your reply.

 My ANA test came back with high RNP.
-Can this mean MCTD?

 Hello,